zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 [end of dialogue]

 Our dialogue begins with Suzanne telling Abdul, “Don’ t take that!”
 What she is talking about here is a pill that Abdul is about to swa llow.
 We usually talk about drugs using the verb “to take” – “to take drugs,” “to ta ke your drugs.”
 This means to, usually, to swallow a pill.
 Suzanne says to Abdul, “D on’t take that!
 I’m reading an article in the newspaper about all of the drugs and medical devices that have been recalled in the past year.”
 “Drugs,” as yo u probably know, is just another word for medicine, usually chemical substances th at you swallow to make you feel better, although drugs can also refer to things that you get, for example, in a shot, when the doctor takes a needle and p uts it into your arm or other parts of your body.
 “Medical devices” is a general t erm referring to a piece of electronics or other equipment that helps you do bet ter in terms of your health.
 For example, if you have a bad heart, you may have a “p acemaker,” which is a small electronic device they put into your body to help you r heart.
 That’s a medical device.
 To “recall,” in this case, means for a co mpany to say that there is some problem with their drug, or some problem with their medical device, or whatever they sell, and you need to bring it back to wher e you bought it and get a new one or get your money back.
 These so-called “recall s” are not too common, but it does happen when a company makes something that they discover later is not safe.
 They will do a recall – they will recall the  item.
-“Recall” has a couple of different meanings in English; take a look at our Lear ning Guide for some additional explanations.
+“Recall” has a couple of different meanings in English; take a look at our Learning Guide for some additional explanations.

 Well, Suzanne is worried about the drugs and medical de vices that have been recalled in the past year; she says, “you won’t believe ho w long this list is.”
 The expression “you won’t believe” is often used when you are t elling someone something that you think is surprising.
 Abdul, however, sa ys, “I’m just taking something for my headache.
 I’m sure this medicine is fine .”
 “Medicine,” again, is another word for drugs.
 Suzanne says, “Don’t be so sure,”  meaning maybe you are wrong.
 “I’m just reading about this drug that wa s contaminated and before it was recalled, it caused 13 deaths.”
 To be “contaminated ” means that there is